michaelstepanov/reactjs-redux-crud/README.md

 # React.js - Redux CRUD Application

-The repository contains simple React.js - Redux CRUD application.
+The repository contains a small React.js - Redux CRUD application.
 The application uses fake test REST API service http://jsonplaceholder.typicode.com/ as a data provider.
 Note: Requests and responses of the API are correct but data itself is not changed on the resource.
-So, the application's UI may ferlect not exactly as expected, for example, posts are not removed/updated.
+So, the application's UI may reflect not exactly as expected, for example, posts are not removed/updated for real.

 ## Libraries used